 of skin cancer.
 You have an increased risk if you have had skin cancer before, have a family history of skin cancer, or have a weakened immune system.

-Your doctor can check you for signs of skin cancer as part of your regular health exams.
+Your healthcare provider can check you for signs of skin cancer as part of your regular health exams.
 Or you can see a dermatologist.
 This is a doctor who specializes in diseases of the skin.
-The American Academy of Dermatology (AAD) also provides free skin exams skin exams at certain times of the year.
+The American Academy of Dermatology (AAD) also provides free skin exams at certain times of the year.
 Healthcare providers who are part of this